hivesolutions/appier/doc/models.md

-* `index` - Boolean or string indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation
+* `index` - Boolean or string indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which will ensure all types of indexes for the defined attribute
 * `initial` - Value indicating the initial value that should be placed in the model for that attribute when creating a new instance, if not specified the default value of the data type of the attribute is used instead